Why Are You So Sore After Tough Physical Activity? (And What to Do About It)

 Ice, ice baby.
 Ice can help with any inflammation and calm your discomfort.
 It can’t turn back time but it can make the present more bearable.
 Although some people swear by the full ice bath experience, ice packs are easier to apply to specific sore spots.

 Take a break.
 It can be frustrating to take time off from your usual routine just because of DOMS, but you won’t see any improvement and your muscles need the rest.
 You can risk acute injury if you push past this discomfort with a tough workout or physical labor.
 It’s best just to wait out the few days that your DOMS will last and then return to your routine.

 Increase slowly.
 Prevention is better than trying to find a cure.
 By increasing the intensity/length/demands of your activity slowly, you’ll limit your risk of having a few days of unpleasant DOMS.

 Pay attention: DOMS is called “delayed-onset” for a reason.
 It typically begins 24-48 hours following strenuous activity.
 If you notice serious discomfort either during or immediately following your activity, pay attention.
 You may have over-worked or even injured a muscle, instead.
 DOMS is also usually more wide-spread so if you have immediate pain in a specific area only, this is a warning sign.

 If you experience pain that limits your activity (or your life), we can help.
 Body One Physical Therapy has a team of dedicated, caring physical therapists who will work directly with you to help you reach your goals of improved total health and well-being.
 You don’t have to accept limitations on your movement, balance, strength, or activities!
 Body One can help get you back on track.
-We are locally-owned with five locations near you serving central Indiana: Downtown Indianapolis, North Indianapolis, South Indianapolis, Fishers, and Zionsville.
+We are locally-owned with five locations near you serving central Indiana: North Indianapolis, Fishers, and Zionsville.
 Call us today and put your pain in the rear view mirror.